Adroiti/docs-for-code-review-tools/RuboCop/Layout-InitialIndentation.md

-Pattern: Layout/InitialIndentation
+Pattern: Indentation of first line in file

 Issue: -

 ## Description

 This cops checks for indentation of the first non-blank non-comment line in a file.

 ## Further Reading